Pope Boniface VIII

 Boniface VIII put forward some of the strongest claims of any pope to temporal as well as spiritual power.
-He involved himself often with foreign affairs, including in France, Sicily, Italy and the First War of Scottish Independence.
-These views, and his chronic intervention in "temporal" affairs, led to many bitter quarrels with Albert I of Germany, Philip IV of France, and Dante Alighieri, who placed the pope in the Eighth Circle of Hell in his Divine Comedy, among the simoniacs.
+He involved himself often with foreign affairs, including in France, Sicily, Italy, and the First War of Scottish Independence.
+These views, and his chronic intervention in temporal affairs, led to many bitter quarrels with Albert I of Germany, Philip IV of France, and Dante Alighieri, who expected the pope to soon arrive at the eighth circle of Hell in his Divine Comedy, among the simoniacs.

 Boniface systematized canon law by collecting it in a new volume, the Liber Sextus (1298), which continues to be important source material for canon lawyers.
-He established the first Catholic "jubilee" year to take place in Rome.
-Boniface had first entered into conflict with Philip IV of France in 1296 when the latter sought to reinforce the nascent nation state by imposing taxes on the clergy and barring them from administration of the law.
+He established the first Catholic jubilee year to take place in Rome.
+Boniface had first entered into conflict with King Philip IV in 1296 when the latter sought to reinforce the nascent nation state by imposing taxes on the clergy and barring them from administration of the law.
 Boniface excommunicated Philip and all others who prevented French clergy from traveling to the Holy See, after which the king sent his troops to attack the pope's residence in Anagni on 7 September 1303 and capture him.
-Boniface was held for three days and beaten badly.
+Boniface was held for three days.
+He died a month afterwards.

 King Philip IV pressured Pope Clement V of the Avignon Papacy into staging a posthumous trial of Boniface.
-He was accused of heresy and sodomy, but no verdict against him was delivered.
+He was accused of heresy, but no verdict against him was delivered.

 Life and career

 Family

 Benedetto Caetani was born in Anagni, some 31 mi southeast of Rome.
 He was a younger son of Roffredo Caetani (Podestà of Todi in 1274–1275), a member of a baronial family of the Papal States, the Caetani or Gaetani dell'Aquila.
 Through his mother, Emilia Patrasso di Guarcino, a niece of Pope Alexander IV (Rinaldo dei Conti di Segni—who was himself a nephew of Pope Gregory IX), he was not far distant from the seat of ecclesiastical power and patronage.
 His father's younger brother, Atenolfo, was Podestà di Orvieto.